 Imagine being so young and having to make one’s way through a strange town to school.
 Like boarding school, such activities build resourcefulness at a young age, never to be forgone.
 Perhaps he was fortunate enough to be accompanied by an elder brother, yet nevertheless, even with an older sibling, the experience must have been daunting for the youngsters.
 Today even letting one’s children walk a kay or two to school is frowned upon and even perhaps regarded as irresponsible.

 Living in the bundu has its own hazards.
 Bridget recalled her paternal grandmother encountering a snake in the bread flour bin, a common enough occurrence in that era.
 Elizabeth, in spite of her advanced years, is still very compos mentis, related another incident which also illustrated the dangers of this wilderness area in those days.
 Winston’s mother was dozing in a chair in the garden with their cat on her lap.
 Unknown to her, the cat had mesmerised a cobra.
 Fortunately, she awakened just in time to witness a cobra bolt upright ready to strike.

-the case One of the distressing events that a child can experience is the loss of a parent.
+One of the distressing events that a child can experience is the loss of a parent.
 In Winston’s case, it arose when his father died while preaching a sermon in the pulpit at the Methodist Church in East London.

 After completing his schooling, Winston enrolled at Rhodes University and majored in mathematics and history.
-After completion of his degree, his first teaching post was at Selbourne College in East London.
+After completing his degree, his first teaching post was at Selbourne College in East London.
 It was while living in East London that he met his wife, Mary Holgate, whom he married while still living in East London.
 The first of their three children, Elizabeth, was born in 1941 before war intruded.

 The war years